 This is why many addicts experience liver cirrhosis and chronic liver diseases — and there is nothing at all pretty or nice about cirrhosis.
 When you have cirrhosis, your liver undergoes sure destruction which, in most cases, results in death.

-It doesn't have to end in permanent liver damage.
-Once you stop popping pills and start making healthier lifestyle choices, you give your liver time to recover.
+The good news is, it doesn't have to end in permanent liver damage.
+Once you stop abusing pills and start making healthier lifestyle choices, you give your liver time to recover.

-The liver is able to regenerate itself and go back to its pre-addiction state!
+The liver is often able to regenerate itself and go back to its pre-addiction state!